Streeting resigned - long road to new Labour leadership battle

 Simply losing a vote of no confidence within the party parliamentary group is not enough to trigger an election.

-Instead, a challenger - who must be a sitting MP - must receive the support of 20 percent of the party’s members of the House of Commons to demand a vote, which currently means the support of 81 of Labour’s 403 MPs.
-The challenger also needs the support of five percent in one of Labour’s constituencies or party-affiliated groups, such as the party’s women’s wing or youth wing.
+Instead, a challenger - who must sit in the House of Commons - must receive the support of 20 percent of the party’s members of the House of Commons to demand a vote, which currently means the support of 81 of Labour’s 403 MPs.
+The challenger also needs the support of five percent in one of Labour’s constituency parties or party-affiliated groups, such as the party’s women’s wing or youth wing.

 When this happens, the party's executive committee (NEC) will set the ball rolling for an election.
 Other parliamentarians who receive the support of 81 members will then also be allowed to stand.
 The party leader automatically becomes a candidate, without having to hunt for votes.